Mindflash/mf-api-example/README.md

 Authentication
 --------------
 In order to use the Mindflash API you must first contact customer support to get an API key.
-This key will allow you to make secure calls to the API by placing the key in the request header.
+This key will allow you to make secure calls to the API by placing the key in the request header as the `x-mindflash-apikey` field.
 A sample request header should look like this:

 	Accept:application/json, text/plain, */*
 	Accept-Encoding:gzip,deflate,sdch
-	<b>x-mindflash-apikey:8442c90ef89745e28620e406</b>
+	x-mindflash-apikey:8442c90ef89745e28620e406

 Single-Sign On
 --------------